 In recent years HM Revenue & Customs (HMRC) has produced estimates of the tax gap, the difference between tax that is collected and that which is ‘theoretically due’:

-In June 2019 HMRC published revised estimates, which put the tax gap at £35 billion for 2017/18, representing 5.6% of total tax liabilities.
-Over the last decade the tax gap has fallen consistently – from 7.3% of tax liabilities in 2005/06 – although in 2016/17 the gap slightly lower, at 5.5%.
+In July 2020 HMRC published revised estimates, which put the tax gap at £31 billion for 2018/19, representing 4.7% of total tax liabilities.
+Over the last five years the tax gap has fallen consistently – from 7.2% of tax liabilities in 2013/14.
 HMRC’s analysis provides a breakdown of the gap by reference to the different types of taxpayer behaviour that lead to a shortfall in receipts, though as HMRC note, the “estimates give a broad indication of behaviours and are calculated using assumptions and judgment.”
-It is estimated that in 2017/18 the Exchequer loss from tax avoidance was £1.8 billion, while the cost of tax evasion was £5.3 billion.
+It is estimated that in 2018/19 the Exchequer loss from tax avoidance was £1.7 billion, while the cost of tax evasion was £4.6 billion.

 In its first Budget in June 2010 the Coalition Government announced it would consult on a general anti-avoidance rule, and commissioned a study group, led by Graham Aaronson QC, to consider the case.
 In his report, published in 2011, Mr Aaronson recommended a narrowly focused rule targeted at ‘abusive arrangements’, and following a consultation exercise, in December 2012 the Government announced the introduction of a General Anti-Abuse Rule (GAAR) in 2013.

-The Government has continued to introduce provisions to tackle tax avoidance and tax evasion, including measures in the last three Budgets.
+The Government has continued to introduce provisions to tackle tax avoidance and tax evasion, including measures in each successive Budget.
 This paper discusses the incidence of tax avoidance and evasion, before looking at the development of follower notices and APNs, and further initiatives to reduce the tax gap.
 A second paper looks at the introduction of the 2019 Loan Charge, legislation to tackle mass marketed ‘loan schemes’ announced in the 2016 Budget, which has proved highly controversial.
 Two other Library papers look at the Labour Government’s consideration of a general anti‑avoidance rule and the establishment of DOTAS, and at the Coalition Government’s decision to introduce a GAAR.

-For an overview of the Government’s approach since 2010 see, HMT/HMRC, Tackling tax avoidance, evasion and other forms of non-compliance, March 2019.
+For an overview of initiatives since 2010 see, HMT/HMRC, Tackling tax avoidance, evasion and other forms of non-compliance, March 2019.

 Documents to download